 Some 31,100 of the defective bike helmets were sold across Massachusetts and the United States.
 Another 2,500 helmets were sold in Canada.

 Consumers are advised to stop using the helmets immediately.
-Click here to view a list of the recalled model numbers.
+Read about the bike helmet recall on the Consumer Reports website.
+You will find a list of model numbers.